infinum/rails-handbook/Building an API.md

 You can generate documentation from your controller or request specs.
 It's very important that you cover all the possible cases and return codes, e.g., a valid response, response when there are errors, and any other outcome of the action.
-Also document pagination, enumerations, filtering parameters, sorting parameters, and anything else that may be used to refine the results of the API call.
+Also, document pagination, enumerations, filtering parameters, sorting parameters, and anything else that may be used to refine the results of the API call.

 Take special care to document crucial parts of your API, such as authentication and session management.

-Generating documentation should be a part of the Continuous Integration process, so that you can be sure your documentation is always up-to-date.
+Generating documentation should be a part of the Continuous Integration process so that you can be sure your documentation is always up-to-date.
 You can use a service like
-[apiary](https://apiary.io/) to host the documentation.
+[Apiary](https://apiary.io/) to host the documentation.

 ## Versioning